Jesse Van Genugten is an associate in the New York office of Latham & Watkins. He is a member of the firm’s Project Development & Finance Practice.

 Renewables

-• Apex Clean Energy in the construction debt and tax equity financing of the 225 MW Great Pathfinder Wind Project in Iowa
+• Apex Clean Energy in the debt and tax equity financings of the 225 MW Great Pathfinder Wind Project in Iowa

-• Sponsor in the debt financing of two utility scale solar and battery projects in California
+• Sponsor in the combined debt and tax equity financings of two wind and battery storage projects in California and Texas

 • Tax equity investor in the project financing of a 110 MW solar project in Texas

-• Mezzanine lenders in connection with the financing of the 210 MW Cerro Dominador project located in Chile
+• Lenders in the refinancing of the 210 MW Cerro Dominador project located in Chile

-• Noteholders in the private placement and issuing banks in the letter of credit facility to finance the acquisition of a controlling interest in a portfolio of 13 wind and solar projects*
+• Noteholders in the private placement, issuing banks in the letter of credit facility, and lenders in the back-leverage facility to finance the acquisition of a majority interest in a portfolio of thirteen utility-scale wind and solar projects*

-• Development financial institutions in refinancing of geothermal power project in Latin America*
+• Development financial institutions in refinancing of a geothermal power project in Latin America*

 LNG

-• Venture Global in its approximately US$21 billion project financing for Plaquemines LNG project located in Louisiana; the transaction was awarded Americas LNG Deal of the Year for 2022 by Project Finance International
+• Venture Global in its approximately US$21 billion project financing for the Plaquemines LNG project located in Louisiana (Americas LNG Deal of the Year for 2022 by Project Finance International)

 Infrastructure